mm6/InternetOfThingsCourse/projects/project2/Project2.md

 }
 ```

-10. To monitor the Photon 2 locally, run the command "particle serial monitor" from the command line interface.
+10. To monitor the microcontroller locally, run the command "particle serial monitor" from the command line interface.

 11. Test your system by changing the lighting near the photodiode and monitoring the numeric light levels on the command line interface.
 A value near 0 would signal no light and a value of 1000 or so would mean the photodiode is near a light bulb.